kosli-dev/cli/docs.merkely.com/content/getting_started/report_deployment.md

 ![Compliant environment](/images/env-compliant.png)

 In our example, *deployment* is part of the same workflow as *build*.
 In real life you may want to deploy in a seperate pipeline, especially if you're deploying to your production environment.
-Once you learn how to use Merkely with this example it should be easier to add required steps to your existing workflows, wherever you need them.
+Once you learn how to use Kosli with this example it should be easier to add required steps to your existing workflows, wherever you need them.

-Visit [Merkely Commands](/client_reference) section to learn more about available Merkeli CLI commands.
+Visit [Kosli Commands](/client_reference) section to learn more about available Merkeli CLI commands.